jvican/jvican.github.io/content/post/reduce-compile-times.md

   abuses implicit searches and macros.
 * How implicit search and macros interact in unexpected ways that hurt productivity and how you can optimize their interaction.
-* Why semi-automatic type derivation is preferred over automatic type derivation, and how the latter should only be used with extreme care.
+* Why semi-automatic typeclass derivation is preferred over automatic typeclass derivation, and how the latter should only be used with extreme care.

 The most important take-away from this guide is that **you should not take